-- (i) Group audit opinion The audit opinion on the group financial statements. - (j) Group engagement partner The engagement partner who is responsible for the group audit.
+- (i) Group audit opinion The audit opinion on the group financial statements. - (j) Group engagement partner The engagement partner11 who is responsible for the group audit.
 The group engagement partner is a Key Audit Partner.
 (Ref: Para.
 A25) - (k) Group financial statements Financial statements that include the financial information of more than one entity or business unit through a consolidation process.
-For purposes
+For purposes of this ISA (Ireland), a consolidation process includes: (Ref: Para.
+A26-A28-1) - (i) Consolidation, proportionate consolidation, or an equity method of accounting; - (ii) The presentation in combined financial statements of the financial information of

-&lt;sup>10 ISA (Ireland) 220 (Revised December 2021), paragraph 12(d).
+10 ISA (Ireland) 220 (Revised December 2021), paragraph 12(d).

-The diagram is intended to clarify the relationship between the defined terms 'engagement team', 'group auditor' and 'component auditor'.
+^{10a} The diagram is intended to clarify the relationship between the defined terms 'engagement team', 'group auditor' and 'component auditor'.

-&lt;sup>10b ISA (Ireland) 220 (Revised December 2021), paragraph 32.
+^{10b} ISA (Ireland) 220 (Revised December 2021), paragraph 32.

-&lt;sup>11 ISA (Ireland) 220 (Revised December 2021), paragraph 12(a).
+11 ISA (Ireland) 220 (Revised December 2021), paragraph 12(a).